Airbus says AirAsiaX places firm order for 55 A330neo

-PARIS, Dec 15 (Reuters) - AirAsiaX boosted its purchase of Airbus A330neo passenger jets as it placed a firm order for 55 of the revamped wide-body jets, the planemaker said on Monday.
+PARIS (Reuters) - AirAsiaX (AIRX.KL) boosted its purchase of Airbus A330neo passenger jets as it placed a firm order for 55 of the revamped wide-body jets, the planemaker said on Monday.

 These orders have now been confirmed along with 5 more of the same model, Airbus said in a statement.